This is similar to the previous notes that I created, it is an accumulation of my own notes regarding advertising; part 2. In no particular order.

 –

-The most common cause of failure must be irrelevant ads, customers search for something and get something else.
+The most common cause of failure must be irrelevant ads, customers want something but get something else.
 The next; failure to connect with our customers.
 We fail to step on the same footing as them, often because we are more concerned with ourselves than with them.

 –